Scalable and Personalized Oral Assessments Using Voice AI: What Broke: What We Wish We Knew Before Deploying

 \paragraph{Non-Random Case Selection}

 This was the most instructive failure (Figure~\ref{fig:case-selection}).
 The examination prompt listed eight case studies and instructed the agent to ``randomly select ONE case.''
-From December 12--17, when Zillow was on the list, the agent selected it in 6 of 7 examinations (86\%).
-At the end of December 18, we removed Zillow from the prompt.
-The agent immediately shifted to Predictive Policing, selecting it for 14 of 22 examinations on December 19--20 (64\%), better than Zillow's fixation but far from the 12.5\% expected with eight options.
+From December 12--17, when the Zillow case study was on the list, the agent selected it in 6 of 7 examinations (86\%).
+Zillow's iBuyer home-buying program was the case used to discuss concept drift and adverse selection.
+At the end of December 18, we removed this case study from the prompt.
+The agent immediately shifted to the Predictive Policing case study, selecting it for 14 of 22 examinations on December 19--20 (64\%), better than the level of fixation on the Zillow case study but still far from the ${\sim}14\%$ expected under uniform selection over the remaining seven cases.
+A predictable case is also a leakable one: a student who can anticipate which case they will receive can prepare that scenario in advance or tip off the next student, undercutting the leak-resistance that the dynamically generated questions otherwise give the format (Section~\ref{sec:cannot-do}).

-The fundamental issue: LLMs cannot perform true randomization.
-They have ordering biases that are invisible until you examine the distribution of outputs.
-The fix is simple (pass a random seed as a dynamic variable and map it to a case deterministically in code), but the failure illustrates a broader principle.
-Any behavior that requires uniformity or randomness should be implemented in code, not delegated to the LLM.